StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows:-Part-2.md

 string = text to be displayed
 ```

 It is always good to create help for our commands.
 Especially if you want others to use your code.
-Does our command work?
+Does the command work?

 ```
 (gdb) addtext hello world